What to do and what to visit in Saint‑Gervais?

 3. Hiking, mountain biking and walks around the lakes

-4. The Mont Blanc Tramway and high-altitude shelters
+4. The Mont-Blanc Tramway and high-altitude refuges

 5. Sports and outdoor activities